refeed/tirith-workshop/README.md

 -   Use Case: Guardrailing cloud cost
 -   Tirith on StackGuardian platform

-Purpose:
+## Expected outcome:
--   Be able to understand and advocate Tirith
+-   Be able to understand and advocate for Tirith
 -   Be able to contribute to Tirith Roadmap

 ## Introduction to Tirith